psychosisinteractive/vitalityx/VLIB.md

 - EBX - Entry ID

-You'd notice that Int 3fh:Eax=03h outputs to Int 3fh:Eax=05h, and that is intentional.
+You'd notice that Int 3fh:Eax=03h outputs to EBX, and 3fh:Eax=05h takes in EBX and that is intentional.
 If you want to test your VLib before running it then it would be as simple as
 ```
 ; create vlib here
 mov eax,03h